Going into residential or nursing care when you own a property

 - renting out the property to help you meet your care costs.

-If you qualify for the 12-week property disregard period, we will complete a financial assessment to work out what your assessed contribution towards your care costs will be for this period.
+If you qualify for the 12-week property disregard period, we will complete a financial assessment to work out what your client contribution towards your care costs will be.
 This will be based on your income and other non-housing capital assets.

-During the 12-week period we will make arrangements with a care provider to meet your care needs at our usual rates.
-You will be asked to pay your assessed contribution to the provider towards the cost of this care, and we will pay the difference.
+During the 12-week period we will make arrangements with a care provider to meet your care needs, this will usually be at our published rates.
+You will be asked to pay your client contribution to the provider towards the cost of this care, and we will pay the difference.

-If the home of your choice does not accept our usual rates, you or another person may need to pay a top-up towards the full cost of care.
-This would be the difference between the provider’s private rate and our usual rate.
+If the home of your choice does not accept our published rates, you or another person may need to pay a top-up towards the full cost of care.
+This would be the difference between the provider’s private rate and our published rate.

 After the 12-week period, we take the value of your property into account when we work out how much you should pay.

-The equity you hold in your property will usually be over £23,250, which means you will be assessed as self-funding and will need to pay the full cost of your care after the 12-week period ends.
+The equity you hold in your property will usually be over £23,250.
+This means you will be assessed as self-funding and will need to pay the full cost of your care after the 12-week period.

 Our contractual arrangements with the care provider will be for the 12-week period only.
 You must discuss with the care provider how you plan to pay for your care once this period ends and make your own arrangements to pay them for your care.